digital-blueprint/toolkit/packages/check-in-place-select/README.md

     - example `<dbp-check-in-place-select show-reload-button reload-button-text="Reload result list"></dbp-check-in-place-select>`
 - `auth` object: you need to set that object property for the auth token
     - example auth property: `{token: "THE_BEARER_TOKEN"}`
+    - note: most often this should be an attribute that is not set directly, but subscribed at a provider

 ## Local development